harishoss/quork/README.md

 This is an chrome extension which helps you export all your Quora bookmarks.

 ### Support or Contact

 Mail me to [talk2harishmukkara@gmail.com](mailto:talk2harishmukkara@gmail.com)

+### Raise an Issue

+You can [raise a issue][https://github.com/harish-mukkara/quork/issues/new] right in this repository.
+This way, you can keep others to engage in the same topic.